ben-mulhern/shithead-rules/rules.md

 ## 6. Playing multiple cards

-Typically a player may only play one playable card on their turn - a set of one playable cards.

-If a player holds more than one playable card with the same face value in their hand, they may play two or more of them at once, in a single turn - a set of multiple playable cards.
+Usually a player may only play one playable card on their turn.
+However, if a player holds more than one playable card with the same face value in their hand, they may play two or more of them at once, in a single turn - a set of multiple playable cards.
 This is a handy mechanism for getting rid of one's cards as quickly as possible, although it might be advantageous to avoid this with stronger cards.

 ```
 Example:
 Player 2 plays an 8.
 Play moves to Player 3, who has a hand of 4, and two 9s.
 They are able to play both 9s together, as a set.

+Example:
+Player 2 plays an 8.
+Play moves to Player 3, who has a hand of three Aces.
+Player 3 is permitted to play all three Aces at once, but they may choose to play just one, or just two of them, if they so wish.
 ```

 ## 7. Playing a 2